Feeling confused about your Federal Housing Administration (FHA) loan?

 A form of loss mitigation, forbearance is an agreement between a borrower and your loan servicer that temporarily reduces or suspends your mortgage payments during financial hardship.

-In response to COVID-19, lenders like Fannie Mae and Freddie Mac quickly made changes to their forbearance practices to address the needs of borrowers (see our post “Loss Mitigation Explained” for more information).
+In response to COVID-19, lenders like Fannie Mae and Freddie Mac quickly made changes to their forbearance practices to address the needs of borrowers (see our post on mortgage relief options).

 Meanwhile, the federal CARES Act allows homeowners with FHA-insured loans to receive forbearance, too.
-It also imposed a 60-day moratorium on foreclosure proceedings as of March 18th.
-But, the FHA has gone a step further with its relief efforts by offering both a COVID-19 forbearance plan and a partial claim specific to the emergency.
+But the FHA has gone a step further with its relief efforts by offering both a COVID-19 forbearance plan and a partial claim specific to the emergency.

-We know, all this news is getting confusing.
-Don’t stress—we’re here to clear things up!
+If this is all getting a little confusing, don’t stress — we’re here to clear things up!
 Below is a breakdown of what the FHA is providing.